JoeACars/propositional_logic_prover/README.md

 We said that tree proofs involve branching.
 That's because some operators don't tell us anything certain about their operands, but they do restrict the possibilities.
 For example, if we have <code>A ∨ B</code>, we don't know anything about the truth of <code>A</code> nor of <code>B</code> on their own - but we do know that there are only two possibilities: either <code>A</code> is true, or <code>B</code> is true.
 (Of course, they could *both* be true - in formal logic, "or" is always inclusive, unless otherwise specified.)
 In a tree proof, we write this by *splitting* the proof into two branches.
 On the left branch, we append <code>A</code>, and on the right branch, we append <code>B</code>.

 Once you've split, you work on one branch at a time, typically from left-to-right.
-You can call the branch you're working on as the "active" branch.
+You can call the branch you're working on the "active" branch.
 From a child branch, you can still use lines from the parent branch to continue expanding your proof.
-(Try this out with the premises p ∨ q and q ∨ r.)
+(Try this out with the premises <code>p ∨ q, q ∨ r</code>.)
 You can't use lines from your sibling branches, however.
 Child branches represent "more specific" logical possibilities, whereas sibling branches represent "alternative" logical possibilities.

-In Classical Propositional Logic, every sentence except atomic sentences and negated atomic sentences can be expanded in some way.
-You can try this out by just typing in one premise, and going through all the different forms a sentence could take:
+In Classical Propositional Logic, every sentence except atomic sentences and negated atomic sentences can result in the proof being expanded or split in some way.
+You can try this out by just typing in one premise, and going through all the other forms a sentence could take:

 * <code>¬¬p</code>
 * <code>p → q</code>
 * <code>p ∧ q</code>